What I Learned my First Year as a Freelance Copywriter

 As of September, I’ve officially been a freelance copywriter for a year.
 I can’t believe how fast that year has flown by.

 I’ve loved my time being a freelancer, but there have definitely been a few hard-learned lessons along the way.
-So if you’re thinking about joining us here in the freelance world, have a look at these lessons and save yourself the mistakes.
+So if you’re thinking about dipping your toes in the copywriting world, have a look and see if you can learn from my mistakes.